mhdzy/kpthor/README.md

 ### ODBC

-Add the following entry to `/etc/odbcinst.ini`:
+The ODBC driver used Add the following entry to `/etc/odbcinst.ini`:

 ``` ini
 [PostgreSQL Default]